 This way you will be able to structure your presentation correctly and make it more memorable for your audience.

 When you are presenting on a topic that contains lots of new information or is complex, you need to make sure that the audience understands the material.

 Sometimes you can’t go on and present the next concept if the audience still struggles with the previous one.
-You can use online polling to quiz the audience and gauge their level of understanding.
+You can use online polling to quiz the audience and gage their level of understanding.
 After seeing the results, you can decide whether there is a need to elaborate more on that concept before moving on.